Greece–Turkey relations

-Relations between Greece and Turkey began in the 1830s following Greece's formation after its declaration of independence from the Ottoman Empire.
-Modern relations began when Turkey declared its formation in 1923 following the defeat of the Ottoman Empire in World War I.
+Greece and Turkey established diplomatic relations in the 1830s following Greece's formation after its declaration of independence from the Ottoman Empire.
+Modern relations began when Turkey was proclaimed a republic in 1923 following the defeat of the Ottoman Empire in World War I. Rivalry has characterised their relations for most of their history with periods of positive relations but no underlying resolution of the main issues.

-Greece and Turkey have a rivalry with a history of events that have been used to justify their nationalism.
-These events include the population exchange between Greece and Turkey, the Istanbul pogrom and Cypriot intercommunal violence.
-Greek-Turkish feuding was not a significant factor in international relations from 1930 to 1955, and during the Cold War, domestic and bipolar politics limited competitive behaviour against each other.
-By the mid-1990s and later decades, these restraints on their rivalry was removed, and both nations had become each other's biggest security risk.

-Control of the eastern Mediterranean and Aegean seas remain the basis of the countries' rivalry.
-Following the end of World War II, the UNCLOS treaty, the decolonisation of Cyprus, and the addition of the Dodecanese to Greece's territory have caused turbulence in the relationship.
+Control of the eastern Mediterranean and Aegean seas remains as the main issue.
+Following the aftermath of World War II, the UNCLOS treaty, the decolonisation of Cyprus, and the addition of the Dodecanese to Greece's territory have strained the relationship.
 Several issues frequently affect their current relations, including territorial disputes over the sea and air, minority rights, and Turkey's relationship with the European Union (EU) and its member states—especially Cyprus.
 Control of energy pipelines is also an increasing focus in their relations.

+While relations are strained on a state level at times and studies show that while people perceive the other country as a threat, person to person relations are largely positive.
+A 2022 poll shows that 68% of Greeks view Turkish people as their friends while only 19% perceive them as enemies and 64% of Turks view Greeks as their friends and the positivity is increasing on both sides despite occasional tensions.